 Today I have a 7-piece, late-40's mini wardrobe, designed by fashion editor Mary Hordern (1911-1961) The basic items below combine well for autumn and winter.
 These looks represent the New Look-style with clinched-in waist, fullness around the hips and rounded shoulders.

-"Although clever ideas sponsored by Paris designers are featured, there is nothing too complex for the average home dressmaker to handle."
+"Although clever ideas sponsored by Paris designers are featured, there is nothing too complex for the average home dressmaker to handle."the 7 pieces:

 "Complies with voluminous lines decreed by all overseas designers.
 It is made with a stiffened detachable collar, worn flat with cape effect, as a hood, or high as a storm collar (as shown above).
 If you prefer it, make the collar of fur, plaid or tweed, backed with a lighter or darker toned material than the pine-green of the coat.